Immigrant farm worker charged with 7 murders in northern California shooting | Law-Order

 Authorities said each of the two killing sprees represented the single greatest loss of life from a single act of violence in Los Angeles and San Mateo counties.
 Asked if investigators believed the Half Moon Bay killings were a "copy-cat" crime inspired by the shooting rampage in Monterey Park two days earlier, Wagstaffe said flatly, "No." Zhao was taken into custody on Monday evening outside a sheriff's station, where police said he had driven shortly after the attack on farm workers.
 The precise motive for the shooting remained unclear.

-An immigrant farm worker accused of shooting seven people to death near San Francisco, some of them his co-workers, made his first court appearance on Wednesday after he was charged with murder in California's second deadly gun rampage in recent days.
-Chunli Zhao, 66, the lone suspect in Monday's massacre at two mushroom farms in the seaside town of Half Moon Bay, was formally presented with seven counts of premeditated murder and a single count of attempted murder lodged in a criminal complaint filed by local prosecutors.
+An immigrant farm worker was formally charged with premeditated murder on Wednesday in the fatal shooting of seven co-workers near San Francisco, the state's second deadly gun rampage just two days apart that claimed a total of 18 lives.
+Chunli Zhao, 66, a Chinese citizen and the lone suspect in Monday's massacre at two mushroom farms in the seaside town of Half Moon Bay, was formally presented with seven counts of murder and a single count of attempted murder during his first court appearance in nearby Redwood City.

-Zhao, handcuffed and garbed in a red jumpsuit, was ordered held without bond during a brief hearing before a judge in San Mateo County Superior Court in nearby Redwood City, California.
-He was assigned two private defense lawyers, but no plea was entered.
+Zhao, wearing red-colored jail garb and enclosed behind a glass panel, was ordered held without bond during a brief hearing before a San Mateo County Superior Court judge.
+The pudgy defendant, with close-cropped gray hair, was expressionless through the hearing.
+He was assigned two private defense lawyers; no plea was entered.
 The next court proceeding in the case was set for Feb.
 16.

 A Mandarin-language translator was provided for the defendant, who according to District Attorney Steve Wagstaffe is a Chinese citizen who has resided in the United States for at least 10 years.
 After the hearing, Wagstaffe told reporters outside the courthouse that prosecutors have not yet determined Zhao's precise immigration status, or whether he entered the country legally.

-The prosecutor said authorities do have an idea about the suspect's motives but declined to share that.
-The district attorney also said Zhao was "cooperative with sheriff's detectives" who initially interviewed him through a Mandarin interpreter, without an attorney present, following his arrest and that he gave "a complete statement."
+The prosecutor said authorities do have an idea about the suspect's motives but declined to share any details.
+Wagstaffe also revealed the existence of one tantalizing clue, saying a note was found inside Zhao's car, though he declined to disclose what it said.
+The district attorney said Zhao was "cooperative with sheriff's detectives" who initially interviewed him through a Mandarin interpreter, without an attorney present, following his arrest and that he gave "a complete statement."

-Still, the expectation is that he will enter a not-guilty plea as the proceeding progress, "and we want to make sure this man gets a fair trial," Wagstaffe said.
-In addition to eight felony counts, the 10-page criminal complaint alleges "special circumstances" accusing Zhao of "personally and intentionally" shooting to kill.
+Still, the expectation is that Zhao will enter a not-guilty plea as the proceedings progress, "and we want to make sure this man gets a fair trial," Wagstaffe said.
+In addition to eight felony counts, the 10-page criminal complaint alleges "special circumstances," accusing Zhao of "personally and intentionally" shooting to kill.

-Meanwhile, U.S. Vice President Kamala Harris, a California native, planned on Wednesday to visit the Los Angeles suburb of Monterey Park, site of the first of the recent deadly rampages.
-She was expected to meet with some families of the 11 people who were fatally shot in a dance hall on Saturday night by a gunman who later took his own life.
+U.S Vice President Kamala Harris, a California native, arrived in Los Angeles to visit the Los Angeles suburb of Monterey Park, site of the first of the recent deadly rampages.
+She was expected to meet with some families of the 11 people who were fatally shot in a dance hall on Saturday night by a man who later took his own life.
 NOT A 'COPY CAT'

 California's firearm laws are among the strictest in the country, and the two shootings, coming in quick succession, left the state reeling from one of the bloodiest spates of mass gun violence in decades.
 Authorities said each of the two killing sprees represented the single greatest loss of life from a single act of violence in Los Angeles and San Mateo counties.